carbynestack/klyshko/README.md

 > [MP-SPDZ](https://github.com/data61/MP-SPDZ) project.

-*Klyshko* has been designed to allow for easy integration of different correlated randomness generators (CRGs).
+*Klyshko* has been designed to allow for easy integration of different *Correlated Randomness Generators* (CRGs).
 Integration is done by means of providing a docker image containing the CRG that implements the *Klyshko Integration Interface* (KII).
+The parameters required by the CRG are provided using a mix of environment variables and files made available to the container during execution.
+See below for a detailed description.

 > **TIP**: For an example of how to integrate the
 > [MP-SPDZ](https://github.com/data61/MP-SPDZ) CRG producing *fake* tuples see